sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model2.md

     ![](./images/053.png  " ")

-6. In the next paragraph enter the following, overwrite the %md that has defaulted in.
-Then hit **execute**.
+6. In the next paragraph overwrite the %md with the following code.
+Click the play icon to run this paragraph.

     ````
     <copy>